 It’s the year 2014.
 A homeless man, who has spent his life in and out of the psych ward and on and off of meth, begins to write in a journal as part of his outreach program.
 He starts off his entries by saying “God is talking to me.
 God says you need to wear snow pants when it’s a cloudy day.
 God says the earth was created five hundred years ago.
 God says only take things from a person who gives them to you willingly.
 Do not steal out of trashcans.
 And goes on to tell a story about his family members.
 Michael found his friend James with Ashley in a bed having sex, even though they were married.
 He got so mad he shot James and Ashley and left them in their own blood in bed together.
 I found them.
 God said you shouldn’t sleep with someone else’s wife.”
 And the story goes on journal after journal after journal.
 Imagine this homeless man finds an ammo can at an army surplus store and puts these journals in the ammo can and buries them at a local park late at night, in an area where the cops aren’t patrolling.
 Two thousand years later, some people dig up that ammo can.
 They can’t believe their eyes.
 They have just found the oldest account of “God’s words to man”.
 Why are they so sure?
 Because some of the tenets set forth in these ancient books, are tenets that are embraced by society and taught by religions now, in the year 4021.
 Surely these ancient books are the closest text we have to God given truth.
 Everyone begins wearing snow pants when it’s cloudy outside.
 Prophets begin teaching that the earth was created five hundred years ago.
 There are laws made against taking anything out of trashcans.
 In fact regardless of the law of separation of church and state, people are put in jail if they are caught taking things out of trashcans.
 And the collective societal belief is that sleeping with someone else’s wife is a sin.

 I realize this previous example is provocative.
-It is not meant to be an insult to the homeless demographic (I personally think many homeless people are far more enlightened than the average person).
+It is not meant to be an insult to the homeless demographic (I personally think some homeless people are far more enlightened than the average person).
 For the sake of understanding, I needed to pick an example of someone whom society would see as a discredit to the information they share; because in all honesty, all that we know about the authors of these old teachings, is that they were literate.
 And I assure you, this scenario is not as inconceivable a scenario as you would think.
 The bible is living proof.

 All valuable spiritual teachings, should direct a person back to themselves as the true source for connection and conversation with “God”.
 This is how we should be using these texts instead of taking them literally like so many of us do… Examining the perspective of one such ancient person, let’s examine the idea that “The kingdom of heaven is within”.
 This suggests that the kingdom of heaven is here, with you now instead of after death.
 What then is heaven?
 Is it a place with lots of white clouds that exists inside my body?
 Is it a state of mind?
 Is it a metaphor suggesting that God resides within each and every one of us and therefore is us?
 All answers are simply perspectives.
 I have my own answers for these questions.
 In fact, my life’s purpose is presenting them to you for the sake of universal expansion.
-But I am here to tell you that the only person who has the answers to these questions is YOU.
+But I am here to tell you that the answers to these questions are inside YOU.